ches/scala-project.g8/README.md

 The default is a minimal template for a basic [SBT] project.
 Features:

-  - Minimal build configuration, the only declared dependency is ScalaTest.
+  - Minimal "bare" build configuration, the only declared dependency is ScalaTest.
 I'll accept a pull request for a specs2 branch if you insist :-)
   - Shallow SBT-style `src` layout, no deep package hierarchy directories.
   - Prompts for Scala version, defaulting to latest release.